Frequently Asked Questions

 Do I have to file documents in person, or may they be mailed?

-Documents may be filed in one of several ways: (1) U.S. Postal Service; (2) personal delivery at the Supreme Court in Carson City; (3) third-party commercial carrier; (4) the Supreme Court drop box in Las Vegas, or (5) using this Court’s EFlex Electronic Filing System (attorneys only).
-A document is timely filed if, on or before the last day of filing, it is: (1) mailed to the clerk by First-Class Mail, or other class of mail that is at least as expeditious, postage, prepaid; or (2) dispatched to the clerk for delivery within three calendar days by a third-party commercial carrier.
-NRAP 25(1).
+Documents may be filed in one of several ways: (1) U.S. Postal Service; (2) personal delivery at the Supreme Court in Carson City; (3) third-party commercial carrier; (4) the Supreme Court drop box in Las Vegas; transmitted directly to the clerk by fax as provided by NRAP 25(a)(4); or (6) using this Court’s EFlex Electronic Filing System.
+NRAP 25(a)(2).
+A nonelectronically filed document is timely filed if, on or before the last day of filing, it is: (1) delivered to the clerk in person in Carson City; (2) mailed to the clerk at the Supreme Court of Nevada, 201 South Carson Street, Suite 201, Carson City, Nevada 89701-4702 by first-class mail, or other class of mail that is at least as expeditious, postage prepaid; (3) dispatched by third-party commercial carrier for delivery to the clerk within 3 days; (4) deposited in the Supreme Court drop box as provided in NRAP 25(a)(3); or transmitted directly to the clerk by fax as provided by NRAP 25(a)(4).
+For electronically filed documents, a document is timely filed if, on or before the last day for filing, it is electronically transmitted to the Supreme Court’s electronic filing system consistent with NEFCR 8.

 May I file a document by faxing it to the court?